irynahan/JavaScript/README.md

 - in Postman select Automate runs via CLI
 - generate API Key for the collection
 - in collection variables to persist all current to initial value
-- run collection in console : postman login + key, postman collection run + collectionId
+- run collection in console : postman login [key], postman collection run [collectionId]
 - postman logout
-- run collection without login is possible with postman collection run + viaAPI link
+- run collection without login is possible with postman collection run [viaAPI link]
 - running from file: export collection to json file and in console: postman collection run + path to file
-- to run a collection with a specific environment, one need to add an environmental ID (under Environments -> Info): postman collection run + collectionId -e environmental ID
+- to run a collection with a specific environment, one need to add an environmental ID (under Environments -> Info): postman collection run [collectionId ]-e [environmental ID]
 - other CLI options https://learning.postman.com/docs/postman-cli/postman-cli-options/   :
   -> --bail  stop execution when a test fаils
   -> --env-var [env_var_name] = [env_var_value]  specifies environment variables via the command line